appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 | Report               | List Reports App Version               | ✅     | ✅       | ✅        | ⛔             | ✅      |
 | Report               | List Reports App Sharing               | ✅     | ✅       | ✅        | ⛔             | ✅      |

-:::caution Authantication Settings
+:::caution Authentication Settings

-If the selected authantication type is Static login, Manager role can change **Username** and **Password**.
-However, it cannot change the content for other authantication types.
+If the selected Authentication type is Static login, Manager role can change **Username** and **Password**.
+However, it cannot change the content for other Authentication types.

 :::